neliudochka/Quadratic-Equation-Solver/README.md

 #  Quadratic-Equation-Solver
 ---
-Quadratic Equation Solver as a simple CLI application to solve, as it is understandable for ots name, quadratic equations.
-It have 2 modes:
+This app is a simple CLI application to solve quadratic equations.
+It has 2 modes:
 - interactive
 - noninteractive(file)